verekia/manapotion/README.md

 Note that you don't have to do this, you can just make them a global variable somewhere in your app, or put them in your own store.
 This is just a way to keep all inputs in the Mana Potion store.

+## Vue Listeners and Store

+This package is a work in progress.

+## Vanilla Listeners and Store

+This package is a work in progress.

 ## Browser API Helpers

 🌐 **`@manapotion/browser`** provides helper functions to reduce some browser APIs boilerplate: